 For a while now, I have had "sushi burgers" written on my list of recipe ideas.
 I imagined a veggie burger flavored with miso, wasabi, pickled ginger, sriracha - a veggie burger with all those classic flavors that accompany sushi.
 The base would be rice, of course.

 My brother used to be a sushi chef; I gathered up all my sushi flavors, rice and veggies, and invited him over for lunch.
-I made these slider size so we could use the Hawaiian rolls – a perfect flavor to wrap around these sushi patties!
+I made these slider size so we could use my favorite rolls - a perfect size to wrap around these sushi patties!

 I topped them with garnish of crunchy broccoli slaw and pickled ginger, with a generous layer of wasabi sriracha aioli.